 High dividend stocks investing can be a good option with more certainty and low risk, but always remember to diversify your investment and not put it all in one basket.
 Although you can build a good stream of passive income with high dividend stocks, its overall performance would not be as good as a growth stock when you’re looking for higher returns in the short term.

 Take note that a company may sometimes choose not to offer dividends, or the dividend payout may not be like the years before, so be sure to be aware of your risk as a Malaysian investor.
 Of course, the company’s historical performance and fundamental values should be able to provide you the comfort and confidence towards the company that you’re investing in.

 Alternatively, before investing, you need to first choose the right broker to go with.
-Among great stock brokers with low dividend charges are eToro and IG. eToro markets 0% commission stock trading.
+Among great stock brokers with low dividend charges is IG.
 While commissions are not charged, there are some fees customers should be aware of such as conversion, withdrawal and inactivity fees.
 While IG's share-dealing rates are the cheapest of all brokers offering ISA/SIPP accounts.
 The commission per trade would be £8 (RM400) if 0-2 trades were placed in the previous month.